v-rajagt/IntuneDocs/intune/protect/encrypt-devices.md

 After Intune encrypts a macOS device with FileVault, you can view and manage the FileVault recovery keys when you view the Intune [encryption report](encryption-monitor.md).

 After Intune encrypts a macOS device with FileVault, you can view that device's personal recovery key from the web Company Portal on any device.
 Once in the web Company Portal, choose the encrypted macOS device, and then choose to "Get recovery key" as a remote device action.

+### Retrieve personal recovery key from MEM encrypted macOS devices

+End users will be able to retrieve their personal recovery key (FileVault key) using the iOS Company Portal app.
+The device that has the personal recovery key must be enrolled with Intune and encrypted with FileVault through Intune.
+Using the iOS Company Portal app, the end user can open a web page that includes the FileVault personal recovery key.
+You can also retrieve the recovery key from Intune by selecting **Devices** > *the encrypted and enrolled macOS device* > **Get recovery key**.

 ## BitLocker encryption for Windows 10